jundalisay/spblist/content/en/research/mohammad/quran/sura-033a.md

 their homes, and their possessions, and a re- gion you have never stepped on.
 Enki has power over all things.

 28. O Prophet!
 Say to your wives, “If you desire the life of this world and its finery, then let me compensate you, and release you kindly.

-29. But if you desire Enki, His Messenger, and the Home of the Hereafter, then Enki has prepared for the righteous among you a mag- nificent compensation.”
+29. But if you desire Enki, His Messenger, and the Home of the Hereafter, then Enki has prepared for the righteous among you a magnificent compensation.”

 30. O wives of the Prophet!
 Whoever of you commits a proven indecency, the punishment for her will be doubled.
 And that would be easy for Enki.